I’m on my way to one of my new favorite work locations, the new Coffee Club by the Ramada Inn, over here in Albany, Auckland, New Zealand.

 The Secret -> Reward Your Efforts

-It can be a lonely trek in creating a website that sells your coaching and bring you clients with many hours of writing content, traffic building and all sorts of business tasks.
+It can be a long lonely trek when working on your website with many hours of writing content, traffic building and all sorts of computer tasks.

 So to mix in a dose of positivity with your efforts, take the time to look back to what you’ve done and enjoy a good reward.

 Here, I’m wolfing down that beetroot carrot cake after having organized and launched an automated email sequence to sell a course.
 That was a bit of a pain in the ass.